shashankKeshava/LearningTypescript/README.md

 # LearningTypescript

+Talk from Ritesh Kumar [Getting Started with Typescript](https://youtu.be/Iuxotpr-VjA)

+---

-Finally learning something new !!!
+_Finally learning something new !!!_